Evian-Chen/babynames-analysis/README.md

 The top-left bar is for searching name.
 If the name does not exist in the data list, the top-right bar will show the notice.
 The bottom-left id for searching sub-name.
 Enter a sub-string, the bottom-right bar will show all names that contains the sub-string.

+The data looks like below:

+the first line is the year, the first number is ranking.
+The following are man and female names.

 ## Methodology